tpemba100/tpemba100/README.md

 - 👋 Hi, I’m Tsering Pemba.
-- 👀 I’m interested in being a great developer with background in visual and user experience designing.
+- 👀 I’m interested in being a great fullstack developer with background in visual and user experience designing.
-- 🌱 I’m currently learning to master React.JS by praciticing and learning everyday.
+- 🌱 I’m currently learning to master React.JS and backend development by praciticing and learning everyday.
-- 💞️ I’m looking to collaborate on any projects that may require a hybrid role that act as a bridge between UX designer and Developer.
+- 💞️ I’m looking to collaborate on any projects that may require a hybrid role that act as a bridge between UX designer and fullstack Developer.
 - 📫 How to reach me

       LinkedIn - www.linkedin.com/in/tpemba